-Ariel Perez is a litigator who represents employers in federal and state courts and before administrative agencies, including the Equal Employment Opportunity Commission (EEOC), the Illinois Department of Human Rights and the Texas Workforce Commission.
+Ariel Perez is a litigator who represents employers in federal courts and before administrative agencies, including the Equal Employment Opportunity Commission (EEOC), the National Labor Relations Board (NLRB), the Illinois Department of Human Rights and the Texas Workforce Commission.

-Ariel has represented clients in administrative and litigation matters involving claims brought under various federal and state laws, including Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act (ADEA), the Americans with Disabilities Act (ADA) and the Family Medical Leave Act (FMLA).
-She specifically focuses her practice on claims alleging harassment, discrimination, retaliation, and wage and hour violations.
+Ariel has represented clients in administrative and litigation matters involving claims brought under various federal and state laws, including Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act (ADEA), the Americans with Disabilities Act (ADA), the Family Medical Leave Act (FMLA) and in a broad range of traditional labor matters.

 In addition to her litigation practice, Ariel routinely advises clients on pre-litigation resolution strategies and has experience reviewing and drafting policies, handbooks and agreements, including separation agreements.
 Ariel also has experience providing employee training sessions and conducting internal investigations.

 Prior to joining Littler, Ariel represented clients in complex commercial litigation, breach of fiduciary duty, wrongful termination, retaliation, products liability, fraud, and negligence matters.